 “Register Ready – New Jersey’s Special Needs Registry for Disasters” allows New Jersey residents with disabilities or access and functional needs and their families, friends, caregivers and associates an opportunity to provide information to emergency response agencies so emergency responders can better plan to serve them in a disaster or other emergency.

 In recent years, far too many older adults have died as the result of fire-related incidents.
-In a collaborative effort among County officials, fire officials throughout Mercer County, and the Mercer County Office on Aging/ADRC, the Fire Safety for Older Adults program addresses fire prevention and safety.
+In a collaborative effort among County officials, fire officials throughout Mercer County, and the Mercer County Office on Aging/ADRC, the Fire Safety for Older Adults program addresses fire prevention and safety and offers brochures in English and Spanish.
 Through education and awareness, the goal of this initiative is to save lives.
 For more information about this program, call 609-989-6661.

 NJ Family Care